fethalen/phylopypruner/README.md

 sequences](https://gitlab.com/fethalen/phylopypruner/wikis/About-PhyloPyPruner#contamination-like-issues-)
 from paralogs.

-In addition to the new methods for resolving contamination-like issues, by providing earlier tree-based approaches as a single executable, PhyloPyPruner have unique combination of features such as:
+By providing earlier tree-based approaches as a single executable, PhyloPyPruner also has a unique combination of features such as:

 * allowing polytomies in input trees for all paralogy pruning algorithms
 * collapsing weakly supported nodes into polytomies in combination with all